Have Comments about these changes?

 Highlight of Proposed 5300 Changes

-Status as of 3/12/19: The NCUA did implement a handful of the changes mentioned below for the Q1 2019 Call Report.
+Status as of 1/6/20: The NCUA implemented a handful of the changes mentioned below for the Q1 2019 Call Report.
 CECL sections were added and both the PCIL and Derivative Transactions sections were streamlined.
-Look for more information in the quarterly update letter later this month.
+No news on when the other proposed changes may take effect.

 The majority of the Call Report sections are still intact but require less data.
 Account codes are removed from many sections and some areas are re-organized for better alignment of related information.